7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 - PKCS #14: Pseudo-random Number Generation
 - PKCS #15: Cryptographic Token Information Format Standard

-For digital signatures, the main focus is on PKCS #7, but we will also indirectly discuss PKCS #1, PKCS #9, and PKCS #13.
+For digital signatures, our primary focus will be on PKCS #7, but we will also touch on PKCS #1, PKCS #9, and PKCS #13 in relation to signature processing.

 # Parsing PKCS #7